poseidon/typhoon/docs/advanced/customization.md

 # Customization

-Typhoon provides minimal Kubernetes clusters with defaults we recommend for production.
-Terraform variables provide easy to use and supported customizations for clusters.
-Advanced options are available for customizing the architecture or hosts.
+Typhoon provides Kubernetes clusters with defaults recommended for production.
+Terraform variables expose supported customization options.
+Advanced options are available for customizing the architecture or hosts as well.

 ## Variables